Councillors, advocates say premier's plan to block Halifax bike lane about strong mayor powers

 Many councillors said the chosen design of a two-way bike lane on Morris was the best option for cyclists in an east-west connection across the peninsula that kept most of the parking spaces and mature trees intact.

-Houston said serious attention should be paid to a recent letter from Emergency Medical Care Inc. (EMCI) raising concerns about emergency services in the area.
+Houston said serious attention should be paid to a letter from Emergency Medical Care Inc. (EMCI), also dated Wednesday.

 Ambulance service warns of potential delays